bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 7. Whenever it rains or snows
 8. Whenever someone steps on your shadow
 9. Whenever someone says your name
-10. Whenever you someone nearby commits a crime
+10. Whenever someone nearby commits a crime
 11. Whenever you witness a disaster
 12. Whenever you see someone getting injured
 13. Whenever someone hears your voice